tapwork/HeapInspector-for-iOS/README.md

 ### Backtrace record
 HeapInspector can also record the backtrace for each object that received an alloc, retain, release or dealloc.
-**Notice**: This has a large performance impact.
-Use this only with very specific recorded classes or small apps.
+Use this only with very specific recorded classes or in smaller apps.
 Start the backtrace with<br />
 Objective C
 ```objc